 - The impact of streaming and the role of intermediaries

 - Curatorship across all media, audience development and the building of cinephile communities

 - Market norms, business structures and methods used in the start-up world

 NEXT WAVE is a full-time, residential postgraduate course that runs from October through June and takes place in Berlin.
-Participants must be present for the full duration of the programme.
+Depending on the circumstances, participants must be present online/onsite for the full duration of the programme.
 The programme includes cohort-based learning in seminars, workshops, case studies and at least three study trips to festivals, film markets, other film schools and conferences: to the National Film School of Paris “La Fémis”, the European Film Market in Berlin and Marché du Film in Cannes.
 During the programme, each participant works on three projects: an individual project, at least one practical assignment developed in conjunction with our industry partners, as well as the final summit.